-2020 CFMP Goal CSFAP (b)(1)(B) reduce congestion and bottlenecks on the NHFN; (b)(1)(C) reduce the cost of freight transportation; (b)(1)(D) improve the year- round reliability of freight transportation; and (b)(1)(E) increase productivity, particularly for domestic industries and businesses that create high- value jobs NHFP Goals (23 USC 167) 3.
-Environmental Stewardship Support strategies that reduce, avoid and/or mitigate adverse environmental impacts of the freight transportation system while promoting ecological restoration approaches in the planning process.
+(b)(1)(B) reduce congestion and bottlenecks on the NHFN; (b)(1)(C) reduce the cost of freight transportation; (b)(1)(D) improve the year- round reliability of freight transportation; and (b)(1)(E) increase productivity, particularly for domestic industries and businesses that create high- value jobs 2020 CFMP Goal CSFAP NHFP Goals (23 USC 167) 3.
+Environmental Stewardship Support strategies that may reduce, avoid and/or mitigate adverse environmental impacts from the freight transportation system.
 Invest strategically to accelerate the transition to zero and near-zero emission equipment powered by renewable energy sources, including supportive infrastructure.
 Apply innovative and green technology, along with accompanying infrastructure and applicable practices, to optimize the efficiency of the freight transportation system.
 Improve system resilience by addressing infrastructure vulnerabilities associated with expected climate change impacts and natural disasters, which may include exploring opportunities to utilize natural systems to improve water quality, reduce ecosystem damage, prevent flooding, and create a cooling effect.
-Site freight projects to avoid greenfield development by enhancing existing freight infrastructure or targeting infill development near compatible land uses. (b)(7) Reduce the environmental impacts of freight movement on the NHFN. (b)(4) Use innovation and advanced technology to improve the safety, efficiency, and reliability of the NHFN 2020 CFMP Goal CSFAP NHP Goals (23 USC 167) 4.
-Healthy Communities Enhance community health and wellbeing by distributing the benefits of the goods movement system equitably across California's communities.
+Site freight projects to avoid greenfield development by enhancing existing freight infrastructure or targeting infill development near compatible land uses. (b)(7) Reduce the environmental impacts of freight movement on the NHFN. (b)(4) Use innovation and advanced technology to improve the safety, efficiency, and reliability of the NHFN

+2020 CFMP Goal CSFAP NHP Goals (23 USC 167) 4.
+Healthy Communities Enhance community health and well- being by mitigating the negative impacts of the goods movement system across California's communities.
 Reduce or eliminate health, safety, and quality of life impacts on communities that are disproportionately affected by operations at major freight corridors and facilities.
 This includes reducing toxic hot spots from freight sources and facilities and ensuring continued net reductions in regional freight pollution. (b)(2) Improve the safety, security, efficiency and resiliency of freight transportation in rural and urban areas.
 2020 CFMP Goal CSFAP NHFP Goals (23 USC 167) 5.
-Safety and

-Resiliency Reduce freight-related deaths/injuries and improve system resilience by addressing infrastructure vulnerabilities associated with security threats, expected climate change impacts, and natural disasters.
-Reduce freight-related deaths and injuries, and security threats. (b)(2) Improve the safety, security, efficiency and resiliency of freight transportation in rural and urban areas. (b)(4) Use innovation and advanced technology to improve the safety, efficiency, and reliability of the NHFN 2020 CFMP Goal CSFAP NHFP Goals (23 USC 167) 6.Asset Management Maintain and preserve infrastructure assets using cost-beneficial treatment.
+Safety and Resiliency Reduce freight-related deaths/injuries and improve system resilience by addressing infrastructure vulnerabilities associated with security threats, effects of climate change impacts, and natural disasters.
+Reduce freight-related deaths and injuries, and security threats. (b)(2) Improve the safety, security, efficiency and resiliency of freight transportation in rural and urban areas. (b)(4) Use innovation and advanced technology to improve the safety, efficiency, and reliability of the NHFN 2020 CFMP Goal CSFAP NHFP Goals (23 USC 167) 6.Asset Management Maintain and preserve infrastructure assets using cost-beneficial treatment as indicated in the State Highway System Management Plan (SHSMP), per the federal FAST Act, State and Highway Code 164.6, and Caltrans Director's Policy (DP-35), and other applicable state and federal statutes and regulations.
 Improve the state-of-good-repair of the multi-modal freight transportation system. (b)(3) Improve the state of good repair of the NHFN.
 2020 CFMP Goal CSFAP NHFP Goals (23 USC 167) 7.
 Connectivity and Accessibility Provide transportation choices and improve system connectivity for all freight modes.
-Support local and regional efforts to improve trade facilities and corridors that achieve regional environmental, public health, transportation, and economic objectives consistent with statewide policy goals. (b)(6) Improve the flexibility of States to support multi-State corridor planning and the creation of multi-State organizations to increase the ability of States to address highway freight connectivity.
+Support local and regional efforts to improve trade facilities and corridors that achieve regional environmental, public health, transportation, and economic objectives consistent with statewide policy goals. (b)(6) Improve the flexibility of States to support multi- State corridor planning and the creation of multi-State organizations to increase the ability of States to address highway freight connectivity.

-35. Attachment 2.
+34. Attachment 2.
 California Freight Mobility Plan Goals and Objectives